 Recognizing that it can’t provide healthcare for everyone, Matheny has taken on the responsibility of trying to ensure that future healthcare professionals understand how to care for and treat people with disabilities.

-“The first thing we do,” says Gary E. Eddey, MD, Matheny’s medical director, “is teach medical students how to communicate with someone with developmental disabilities.
-If communication is done properly,” he continues, “it supports the patient’s autonomy.”
-The communications process is compounded by the fact that many of the most severely disabled patients are non-verbal, communicating in a variety of ways – from simple “yes” and “no” signals to utilizing sophisticated computerized talking machines.
+This program teaches medical students how to communicate with someone with developmental disabilities.
+If communication is done properly the communications process is compounded by the fact that many of the most severely disabled patients are non-verbal, communicating in a variety of ways – from simple “yes” and “no” signals to utilizing sophisticated computerized talking machines.

-But communicating is more complicated than just understanding each other, according to Kenneth Robey, Ph.D, director of the Matheny Institute for Research in Developmental Disabilities.
+But communicating is more complicated than just understanding each other, according to Kenneth L. Robey, Ph.D, Administrative Manager of Quality Improvement, Patient Safety and Regulatory Affairs.
 “There are not only the mechanics of how you communicate with someone with a disability,” he explains.
 “There is also the subtext of attitudes toward someone with a disability and how those attitudes impact on the quality of care you’re going to provide.
-The attitude we’ve studied here at Matheny is the tendency that people have to treat adults who have disabilities as if they were children.
+There is the tendency that people have to treat adults who have disabilities as if they were children.
 That’s an attitude that’s very difficult to remedy or change.
 It impacts on the extent to which the healthcare professional will let the patient be a contributor or a partner.”